jarun/googler/README.md

 terminal.
 To install the package to your system, run `make install` as root.

-Usage: google [OPTIONS] KEYWORDS...
+<pre>Usage: google [OPTIONS] KEYWORDS...
 Options
     -s N     start at the Nth result
     -n N     shows N results
-  -l LANG  display in language LANG, such as fi for Finnish -C       disable color output
+    -l LANG  display in language LANG, such as fi for Finnish
+    -C       disable color output
-  -j       open the first result in a web browser
+    -j       open the first result in a web browser</pre>

 Report bugs to https://github.com/jarun/google-cli/issues

 See the manual page for full details.
 Have fun!

+# News

+>**16 Aug, 2015**
+> - Use https
+> - Handle google redirections (error 302)
+> - Showing the first line of the description correctly
+> - Unicode in URL works
+> - Colour output by default, -C now disables it (toggled)
+> - The first URL now correctly opens in browser with -j switch
+> - Honour -j even if -n is not used and open the result in browser
+> - Fixed character encoding problem in URL e.g. double quotes (%22) changed to %2522
+> - Skip browser to show result in console for empty URL, e.g., first result of ‘define hello’

 # Note

 Initially I raised a pull request but I could see that the last change was made 7 years earlier.
-In addition, there is no GitHub activity from the author in past year.
+In addition, there is no GitHub activity from the original author (Henri Hakkinen: https://github.com/henux ) in past year.
 I have created this independent repo for the project with the name google-cli.
 Would love to push the changes back to original repo if the author contacts.
 I retained the original copyright information.